Table of Contents

 “Sales order processing” is the total time that passes between a customer placing an order to a business processing it and shipping it out.

-Typically involving the administration and management aspects of the supply chain, “decision-making” refers to the time it takes for businesses to finalize supply chain decisions.
+Typically involving the administration and management aspects of the supply chain, “decision-making” refers to the time it takes for businesses to finalise supply chain decisions.

 It’s important to give adequate time to certain business decisions, like sourcing vendors and partners, because the wrong decision could cost you in the long run.